 From the legal perspective, state laws hold dealers responsible for selling quality products.
 In other words, there is always an implied warranty with a dealer that says the car should work.
 However, dealers get around this by using the words "as is" or "with all defects" with their sales.
 With these words, the implied warranty essentially becomes voided.
 This means they're not responsible for it if your brand-new car clunks out a few miles down the road from the dealership, although you may be able to get help through the manufacturer warranty.

 What the FTC Says

-The Federal Trade Commission does have a "cooling off" regulation, which is the primary source of confusion surrounding car returns.
+The Federal Trade Commission does have a cooling off regulation, which is the primary source of confusion surrounding car returns.
 The regulation states that you have three days to return an item to a seller.
-However, the "cooling off" right to cancel applies only to "sales at the buyer's home, workplace or dormitory, or at facilities rented by the seller on a temporary or short-term basis."
+However, the cooling off right to cancel applies only to "sales at the buyer's home, workplace or dormitory, or at facilities rented by the seller on a temporary or short-term basis."
 This means that, unless the car dealer actually comes to your home, place of business or rented space to close the deal, the cooling off period doesn't apply.
-Most people benefit from this regulation, because most people buy their cars at dealerships.
-People who buy their cars privately may have the regulation applied, but even private sellers can conduct sales with "as is" terms.
+Most people can't benefit from this regulation, because most people buy their cars at dealerships.
+People who buy their cars privately may have the regulation applied, but even private sellers can conduct sales with as is terms.

 How to Return a Vehicle

 Review your purchase contract.
 Even if your dealer didn't mention a return policy, it should be in the contract if one exists.
 If it's clear the dealer isn't going to give you a refund, ask if the dealer will accept the car as a trade-in vehicle.
 You'll still take a loss, but you won't lose the entire value of the car, and will get a more appropriate vehicle for you.